lisagray1023/quiz-app/README.md

-# quiz-app
+# Quiz App: Languages of the World
-Final project for the Grow with Google Challenge Scholarship: Android Basics.
-App had to meet the specifications of the following project rubric:
+This app was my final project for the Grow with Google Challenge Scholarship: Android Basics.
+The quiz topic could be anything we wanted, so I figured a quiz on languages would be appropriate for my role and fun to learn some new trivia myself.
+The app had to meet the specifications of the following project rubric:

 PROJECT SPECIFICATION
 Quiz App